UBC-MDS/532Group4/README.md

 Interested in contributing?
 Check out the [contributing guidelines](https://github.com/UBC-MDS/quality_of_work_life/blob/main/CONTRIBUTING.md).
 Please note that this project is released with a Code of Conduct.
 By contributing to this project, you agree to abide by its terms.

 For this project, we used `Dash` for dashboarding, `Altair` and `Plotly` for charts, and `Heroku` for deployment.
+Initial dashboard sketch can be found [here](https://github.com/UBC-MDS/quality_of_work_life/blob/main/doc/labelled_dashboard_sketch.png).

 Do check out the following links to learn more about plotly and dash:

 * [Dash Python User Guide](https://dash.plotly.com/)
 * [Dash interactive visualization](https://dash.plotly.com/interactive-graphing)